Kad3n13/C458/README.md

 - There are 13 different vitamins: fat-soluble vitamins (A, D, E, K) and water-soluble vitamins (B-complex, C).
 Your body uses vitamins to support growth, digestion, and nerve function and to obtain or make energy from the macronutrients.
 - Important minerals include calcium, sodium, potassium, and iron.
 Your body uses these minerals to build bones, maintain water balance, and store oxygen in red blood cells.

+### Question 1 of 3
+This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.

+**Which micronutrients are required for optimal bone health?**

+- Vitamin D and calcium
+- Vitamin B, vitamin D, calcium, and iron
+- Vitamin A, vitamin D, and calcium
+- Vitamin D, vitamin K, and calcium

+---

+### Question 2 of 3
+This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.

+**From what type of macronutrient does the primary source of energy in nuts and avocados come?**

+- Fat
+- Cholesterol
+- Protein
+- Carbohydrates

+---

+### Question 3 of 3
+This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.

+**Which statement about macronutrients is true?**

+- Macronutrients provide energy in the form of calories.
+- Macronutrients are consumed in small quantities.
+- Carbohydrates promote growth and the repairing of bones and muscles.
+- Macronutrients help vitamins and minerals convert food into energy.

 _